XnLogicaL/via-lang/README.md

   <a href="#credits">Credits</a>
 </p>

+# Introduction

+**via** is (going to be) a performant, multi-paradigm, deterministic scripting language designed for **performance-critical applications**.

 >[!WARNING]
 > via is an **experimental** project and not yet production-ready.
 Core features are under conception/development and may be incomplete or unstable.
 Implementations are subject to change as the project evolves.

-# Introduction

-**via** is (going to be) a performant, multi-paradigm, deterministic scripting language designed for **performance-critical applications**.

-## Features
+# Features

 - Static typing
 - No garbage collector*
 - Modern, clean and sane standard library and syntax
-- Built-in types for strings, arrays, maps, tuples, optionals, variants, etc.
+- Built-in types for strings, arrays, maps, tuples, optionals, unions, etc.
-- Template metaprogramming
+- Powerful metaprogramming
+- Advanced compiler hints & intrinsics
 - Multi-paradigm design, including OOP and functional programming
 - High performance
 - Platform independence*